mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 * A `RingMLSAG` signing this.
 * A token id, value, and blinding factor for the `pseudo_output_commitment`.
 * A token id, value, and blinding factor for any output in the `ContingentInputRules`.
+* A block version (which was in effect for the `RingMLSAG` signature).

 Anyone who owns a `TxOut` can use it to create a `SignedContingentInput`.
 The signed contingent input can be thought of as an offer to trade "this for that" -- you are willing to give away your `TxOut` if someone produces for you the `TxOut` that you specify.
-Once you sign the contingent input, you can give it away, and anyone who has it can fulfill your request to trade.
+Once you sign the contingent input, you can give that payload away, and anyone who has it can fulfill your request to trade.

 Giving away the signed contingent input does not reveal your public address, nor which `TxOut` in the ledger you actually own.
 It does reveal the token id and value of your pseudo-output, but this is unavoidable in any such scheme.